 What I described above is the discrete-time formulation: pick a grid of $N$ noise levels, define adjacent pairs on that grid, and run the curriculum on $N$.
 The grid is a crutch.
 It exists because we cannot directly enforce the consistency condition over a continuum, only at sampled pairs of points.
 The whole curriculum on $N$ is just managing the bias-variance tradeoff that the grid introduces.

-Consistency models prove the point: you can generate decent images in one step.
-That was not obvious before 2023. iCT [3] improved substantially over the original with pseudo-Huber losses, a lognormal noise schedule, and progressive discretisation step doubling, but even these required considerable engineering effort just to be reliable.
+Consistency models were the first method to show you can generate decent images in one step, which was not obvious before 2023. iCT (improved consistency training) [3] improved substantially over the original with a bundle of training stability tricks: pseudo-Huber losses, a lognormal noise schedule, and progressive discretisation step doubling.6 Even those required considerable engineering effort just to be reliable.

 The training target is always behavioural: it constrains what the network outputs at adjacent pairs of points, not what the underlying field should be.
 There is no ground truth for $f(z_t, t)$ that exists independently of the network.
 The optimal function is defined only implicitly, via the consistency condition and boundary condition, and can only be learned by having the network agree with itself across adjacent pairs.
 This is inherently noisy and sensitive to hyperparameters.